jonathanong/git-style-guide/README.md

 If possible, don't click the big green "Merge Pull Request" button.
 Doing so creates a `Merge branch...` commit, which is noisy.

+However, if you do this, you should always reference issues that this commit solves in the commit title or description.

 ### Add the "committed by" message to each merge

 ![](iojs-by.png)